wp-plugins/events-manager/readme.txt

 * fixed rogue closing div on front-end events and locations admin table
 * fixed "no location" dropdown problem in editor when using ddms with a default location
 * added fail-safe compatibility check with Pro version to prevent known fatal errors on upgrades
+* fixed BP 1.9+ warning for using bp_core_delete_notifications_by_type
+* added status search parameter to EM_Person->get_bookings()
+* changed BP events profile page to paginate events list and only show confirmed upcoming event bookings
+* fixed language localization domain of migrated WP FullCalendar admin options to dbem
+* fixed calendar more links linking to event if limit is set to 1 and direct links are enabled
+* fixed recurring events not showing as pending or draft in front-end editor
+* fixed saving of recurring events to pending from published status resulting in draft status

 = 5.5.2 =
 * fixed (rare) looping problem with calendar generation